muskeg/short-url/IaC/gke/README.md

 This file contains the backend definition.
 Currently uses a Hashicorp's remote backend.
 My Jenkins pipeline manages the .terraformrc for authentication purposes.
 You should adjust this to your environment

 ## vpcnetwork&#46;tf
-This file contains the google provider and the Virtual Private Cloud definitions.
+This file contains the google provider (including credentials definition) and the Virtual Private Cloud definitions.
 It has a `region` (the region where the VPC is deployed) output

 ## gke&#46;tf